 Follow these steps to polish your aluminum boat:

 There are dozens of polishes on the market, but you need an aluminum-grade polish.
 You can also use an aluminum cleaner that can clean, polish and protect your boat as an all-in-one option.

 To start, rub or paint the polish on the boat.
-You can choose to do this by hand or with a power buffer.
+You can do this by hand or with a power buffer.
 Polishing by hand can be rewarding, but it’s labor-intensive and can be more time-consuming.
 A power buffer can get the job done efficiently and quickly.
-However, you still may need to hand-buff nooks and crannies.
+However, you still might need to hand-buff nooks and crannies.